-After 30 years of experience, I can say unequivocally that the best way to reduce excess copper in the body, whether it is bioavailable or biounvailable, is a complete nutritional balancing program.
-This is much better than using chelators, antagonists, adrenal support, homeopathy, drainage remedies, physical therapies or any other method.
+After 40 years of experience with over 60,000 clients, I find that the best way to reduce excess copper in the body, whether it is bioavailable or biounvailable, is a complete nutritional balancing program, and only those set up by one of the Approved Practitioners listed on this website.
+This is a much better solution than using just chelators, antagonists, adrenal support, homeopathy, drainage remedies, physical therapies or any other method I have seen.

 This is very important, as many people ask me for remedies to reduce copper.
-Also, many naturopaths and holistic doctors use one or another of the remedy methods, but with very poor overall success, in my experience.
+Also, many naturopaths and holistic doctors use one or another of the remedy methods, but with very mixed success, in my experience.

 The key is to use a number of methods simultaneously.
 This does not mean taking piles of pills or strange diets, however.
 It can be done easily and rather inexpensively and without a lot of fuss.
 The methods used in nutritional balancing to balance copper include:

 1. Reduce exposure to sources of copper.
 Common sources include copper intra-uterine devices or IUDs, swimming in pools, vegetarian diets and high copper foods such as nuts, seeds, and avocado.